heroalone/Garfield/README.md

 ### Other input files required by specific mode(s)

-BED file
+#### BED (Browser Extensible Data) file

 ```bash
 --bed <file.bed>
 ```

-The BED file contains coordinates and gene names, with the first four columns as `[chrom start end gene_id]`.
+Not to be confused with plink genotype bed file.
+The BED file here contains coordinates and gene names, with the first four columns as `[chrom start end gene_id]`.
 Note that the chrom IDs (1 or chr1, etc) should be consistent with that in genotype file.

 #### fai index or genome file